 Academic Progress, Probation, Suspension, and Dismissal

-In freshman year, all full-time students receive an alphabetical evaluation of their work at midterm.
-This grade is not factored into the student’s academic record nor does it affect their GPA.
-It only indicates where they stand in their semester work and, if they are failing, urges them to make the necessary adjustments to better their performance.
-Once midterm grades have been compiled, freshmen students’ advisers arrange individual meetings with the students to review their progress.
+All students receive an assessment of their work at mid-semester, shortly after midterm exams.
+It indicates where they stand and, if they are in danger failing, urges them to make the necessary adjustments to better their performance.
+Once midterm assessments have been compiled, first-year students’ advisers arrange individual meetings with the students to review their progress.

 Students are responsible for learning their academic standing at midterm.
 Students who withdraw after the deadline for withdrawing will receive a grade of WF for the course.